Asian Bar Ramai Soup Curry in Higashi-ku, Sapporo

 Our list of soup curry shops in Sapporo continues to grow.
 To that excellent collection, we add this review of Ramai Soup Curry in Higashi-ku, Sapporo; excellent, top-shelf soup curry.

-This shop is listed online as Ramai, but as you can see from the sign out front, they call themselves Asian Bar Ramai.
+This shop is listed online as Ramai, but as you can see from the sign out front, they often call themselves Asian Bar Ramai.
 This location is in Higashi-ku, about a 10 minute walk from the Kitasanjuyojo Station.
-Ramai has two other stores in Sapporo, including the Ramai Soup Curry in Chuo-ku, and another Ramai in Toyohira (every Hokkaido soup curry chain has a Toyohira shop, for some reason).
+Ramai has two other stores in Sapporo, including the (very noisy) Ramai Soup Curry in Chuo-ku, and another Ramai in Toyohira (every Hokkaido soup curry chain seems to have a Toyohira shop).
 Ramai also has additional soup curry shops in Asahikawa, Otaru, Tomakomai, Chitose, Hakodate, and beyond Hokkaido in Osaka City and Yokohama.

 That’s a lot of soup curry.

 Even though I have only had the chance to try Ramai’s particular execution of Hokkaido’s most famous food once, I can see why they are so successful.
-I have personally sampled the soup at most of the Sapporo’s soup curry spots, and Ramai was immediately one of my favorites.
+I have personally sampled the soup at most of the Sapporo’s soup curry spots, and Ramai is at the top of the list.

 The Ramai location in Higashi-ku is not impressive from the outside.
 The location has an unassuming suburban feel; an old building, in another asphalt parking lot.
 There are no windows, which is “unusual.”
 But when I opened the door, I was hit with a warm wave of spice smell that made me instantly hungry.
 The smell alone will take you from cautious to eager.